cml87/UsingDeclarativeJenkinsPipelines/READEM.md

    }
 }
 ```
+For a given project Jenkins stores data in the file system under the ~/jobs and ~/workspace directories ..

+For any project, eg. a pipeline project, Jenkins store data for the current build and for each of the past builds.
+Data for the current build is stored in the "workspace"  in the file system of the node running the job I think.
+For example

+~/workspace/...
+/var/jenkins_home/workspace/UsingDeclarativeJenkinsPipelines/demo3-1/

+The workspace will have what was checked out from the remote git repository as well as any other file generated in the build.

+~/jobs/...
+~/jobs/UsingDeclarativeJenkinsPipelines/jobs/demo3-1/builds

+Data "archived" for each build will be in:

+/jobs/UsingDeclarativeJenkinsPipelines/jobs/demo3-1/builds

 Where the "archives" are stored?
 Are they stored permanently?
 What if I clean my Workspace at the end of the job?